 A Simpler Definition

-The official definition of assets above is slightly complicated.
+The official definition is a bit complicated.

 Let's put it in simpler terms:

 An asset is a possession of a business that will bring the business benefits in the future.

 An asset is anything that will add future value to your business.